 Step 3: Verify firebase.json public matches your build output

-# Check what was actually built
+# What was actually built

-# Check what firebase.json points at
+# What firebase.json points at

 They must match.
 Common framework defaults: